inet-framework/inet/tutorials/configurator/doc/step3.rst

    :language: xml

 This one assigns an address to one host in each of the three subnets.
-It assigns addresses o the interfaces of the routers facing the other routers, and includes a copy of the default configuration.
-Because ``assignDisjunctSubnetAddresses=true``, the configurator puts the unspecified hosts, and the subnet facing router interfaces into the same subnet as the specified host.
+It assigns addresses to the interfaces of the routers facing the other routers, and includes a copy of the default configuration.
+Because ``assignDisjunctSubnetAddresses=true``, the configurator puts the unspecified hosts and the subnet-facing router interfaces into the same subnet as the specified host.

 Results